-Most specialty rotations (OB, surgery, emerg) are done locally with pediatrics and internal medicine experiences done at our Owen Sound or Orillia sites.
+Most specialty rotations (OB, surgery, emerg) are done locally, while pediatrics is done in Owen Sound.
 The general practice peds or ‘baby doc’ program is novel to the local hospital with a group of General Practitioners on a roster to cover neonatal emergencies.
 There is also a very strong general practice anaesthetic program which provides opportunities for residents to gain added skills.
 The community has recently added a Hospice under the guidance and direction of some local generalist physicians, who specialize in providing palliative care.
 Training through these physicians is available for those who are interested.

 Community website: Town of Collingwood